 "Have I won the hundred shillings now?" he said, and the neighbor must confess that he had.

-Allthough Gudbrand of the Hillside should obviously be read with a little pinch of salt, that does not mean that might also be something to learn from Gudbrand and his wife.
+Although Gudbrand of the Hillside obviously should be read with a little pinch of salt, that does not mean that there might also be something to learn from Gudbrand and his wife.
 We probably all agree that Gudbrand makes some unwise decisions, that he shows a critical lack of good business sense, and that his wife is a little dull-witted in her infinite kindness.
 Nevertheless, we must admit – they both win in the end.

 When Gudbrand comes home and tells what he has done, his wife has every right on her side to confront him with the absurdity of what he has done: "How could you do something so stupid?!"
 But she doesn’t.
 Instead, she identifies herself with her husband, letting him know that she would have done just same as he did.
 Gudbrand’s wife knows something that few of us make into reality: she does not use her marriage as a debate forum.
 Accustomed as most of us are to the logical arguments, it’s hard to realize that the art of debating and arguing does not have anything to do with a well-functioning relationship, nor does it help us to, understand human behavior.
 Reason alone cannot bring about an understanding of how to get along with people.

 In a relationship we can prove that we are right, and thereby achieve satisfaction – but when we do so however, the victory will be mere an empty shell.
 Gudbrand’s wife does not need to make it worse for her husband to make herself feel better, nor do she have the need to use her husband's loss as ammunition to prove that she’s better than him.
 She will not be a part of the competition about who has the right to feel most important.
 Instead of making her husband a loser, she makes them both winners.